 Consult with your accountant or tax advisor for more information on reducing your LLC self-employment tax through an S Corporation tax election.

 We can file the paperwork with the IRS on your behalf.

 You must also pay regular federal income tax on any earnings you take out of your LLC.
 The amount of income tax you pay depends on your earnings, current income tax bracket, deductions and filing status.

 You only pay federal income tax on profits you take out of the business, less certain deductions and allowances.
 This includes your tax-free amount, plus business expenses and other deductions for areas such as healthcare and some retirement plans.

 If you pay employees, there are some slightly different tax implications.
 Speak to your accountant to get clear guidance for your unique situation.

 Employees May Need to File Tax Returns

-Most Nebraska LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
+Most LLCs must pay estimated taxes throughout the year, depending on the amount of revenue you expect to generate.
 The most common types of estimated tax are:

 Yes.
-Nebraska does have a general state income tax.
+Nebraska does have a state income tax.
 You can find more information above.